 Yes.
 Landlords in Michigan must, within 14 days of the tenant's taking possession of the rental, furnish in writing the landlord's name and address for receiving communications and the name and address of the financial institution or surety where the deposit will be held.
 Landlords in Michigan must also provide tenants with advance notice before taking any deductions out of the security deposit, such as for the cost of repairing damage to the property caused by the tenant.

-If you want to go right to the source and look up Michigan law on security deposits -- or if you're writing a letter to your landlord or tenant and want to cite the applicable law -- the relevant statute(s) can be found at Michigan Compiled Laws § § 554.602 to 554.616 (2020).
-To access Michigan statutes, visit the Michigan Legislature's website, or check out the Library of Congress’s legal research site.
+If you want to go right to the source and look up Michigan law on security deposits—or if you're writing a letter to your landlord or tenant and want to cite the applicable law—the relevant statute(s) can be found at Michigan Compiled Laws sections 554.602 to 554.616 (2020).
+To access Michigan statutes, visit the Michigan Legislature's website, or check out the Library of Congress's legal research site.